 The Association for Diagnostics & Laboratory Medicine (ADLM) has several working groups devoted to providing critical advice and oversight in the planning and implementation of international educational projects:

 - Subcommittee on Global Affairs: Dr. Barbara Goldsmith (chair)

 - Africa Working Group (AWG): Dr. Olajumoke Oladipo (chair)

-- Asia-Pacific Working Group (APWG): Dr. Victoria Zhang (chair)
+- Asia-Pacific Working Group (APWG): Dr. Qing Meng (chair)

 - Latin American Working Group (LAWG): Dr. Veronica Luzzi (chair)

-- Newborn Screening Program: Dr. Michael Bennett (lead) and Dr. Olajumoke Oladipo (co-lead)
+- Newborn Screening Program: Dr. Michael Bennett (lead) and Dr. Olajumoke Oladipo (lead)

 - Improving Lipids Testing Capacity Worldwide: Drs.
-William Clarke and James H. Nichols (year 1 faculty); Dr. Hubert Vesper (advisor)
+William Clarke and James H. Nichols (year 1 faculty); Drs.
+Jose C. Jara-Aguirre and Verónica I. Luzzi (year 2 faculty); Dr. Hubert Vesper (advisor)

-The AACC Annual Scientific Meeting offers several opportunities to connect with global leaders in laboratory medicine from around the world.
+The ADLM Annual Scientific Meeting offers several opportunities to connect with global leaders in laboratory medicine from around the world.
 Learn more at meeting.aacc.org.

-If you have questions about AACC’s international activities, please write to us here.
+If you have questions about ADLM’s international activities, please write to us here.